jimrthy/frereth-cp/src/clojure/frereth_cp/client/README.md

 Run some basic checks, then try to decrypt it.

-It's going to set its notifier deferred to a map that includes the log-state we've been accumulating.
+One of its parameters is a callback that will be called with a map that includes the log-state we've been accumulating.

-If we got back a valid Cookie Packet (which mostly means we were able to open its crypto box), that delivery will also include the network packet and the shared secrets.
+If we got back a valid Cookie Packet (which mostly means we were able to open its crypto box), that map will also include the network packet and the shared secrets.

 This takes us back to hello/do-polling-loop.